 We really only scratched the surface of this enticing city, but as a tourist first impressions matter and almost everything about Seoul was worth exploring.

-I did struggle a little with the air quality on a foggy/smoggy day, but after some good rain, I was able to go a for jog and play on the outdoor exercise equipment.
+I did struggle a little with the air quality on a foggy/smoggy day, but after some good rain, I was able to go for jog and play on the outdoor exercise equipment.

 South Korea is a small, densely populated peninsular nation of 50 million.
 Half of South Korea’s residents live in greater Seoul.
 There are another 25 million people isolated from the world in North Korea.

 Seoul is located in the north-west of the country, remarkably close to the heavily fortified border and Demilitarized Zone (DMZ) dividing the two Koreas.
 Technically the two countries remain at war, yet even during a time of North Korean and American sabre-rattling, Seoul’s residents just seemed busy enjoying a long weekend.

 Korean culture and language date back thousands of years.